Why is the MCAT So Long? A Deep Dive into the Exam's Design and Purpose

 -

-Depth of Content: Each section delves into considerable depth, requiring not only rote memorization but also a nuanced understanding of complex concepts and their interconnections.
-For instance, the Biological and Biochemical Foundations section requires a strong grasp of cell biology, genetics, and evolutionary principles.
+Depth of Content: Each section digs into considerable depth, requiring not only rote memorization but also a nuanced understanding of complex concepts and their interconnections.
+To give you an idea, the Biological and Biochemical Foundations section requires a strong grasp of cell biology, genetics, and evolutionary principles.
 Similarly, the Psychological, Social, and Biological Foundations of Behavior section demands familiarity with various psychological theories, sociological perspectives, and biological underpinnings of behavior.
 This detailed coverage accounts for a substantial portion of the testing time.

 -